 Whenever you see mold in your home (and no, not in those week-old leftovers in the fridge), make sure to call professionals to inspect it.
 Then make sure to call a plumber to assess and repair the leak in your home before the problem worsens.

 While most other problems caused by leaks are easy enough to solve, foundation cracks could be the end of your home.
-These fissures result from concrete slab leaks that slowly permeate a building’s foundation and weaken it.
+These fissures result from concrete slab leaks that slowly penetrate and weaken a building’s foundation.
 Eventually, the slab gives out under the weight of the building and begins to buckle.
-If you notice any cracks in your property’s foundation, be sure to call an expert quickly.
+Call an expert quickly if you notice any cracks in your property’s foundation.
 If not caught in time, fractures could spell the end of a building.

 Fix Water Leaks Before It’s Too Late

 Alternatively, if you live in the Denver area, you could give our friends at Done Plumbing & Heating a call for help with your leaks.
-Done’s the authority when it comes to Aurora leak detection & repair and they can help you find a solution for all of your leaks.
+Done’s the authority in Aurora leak detection & repair, and they can help you find a solution for all your leaks.